-We want to see your best shots responding to the theme of Power.
-Unlike most competitions that are based on a single image, we want to see a portfolio of 5-8 images that demonstrate your skill as a photographer that interprets the word Power.
-This Portfolio contest is expert judged only with the first-place winner going on to be included in the International EISA Maestro competition!
+We want to see your best shots responding to the theme of Movement.
+Unlike most competitions that are based on a single image, we want to see a portfolio of 5-8 images that demonstrate your skill as a photographer that interprets the word Movement.
+Portfolios must be taken by you for the purposes of this competition.
+Existing portfolios are excluded.

-UK NATIONAL ROUND The winner of the UK National Round of 'Power', as decided by the Amateur Photographer magazine editorial team, will be put forward for the final round of the EISA Maestro Photo Contest 2019, alongside other winners chosen by photography magazines around Europe.
+UK NATIONAL ROUND The winner of the UK National Round of 'Movement', as decided by the Amateur Photographer magazine editorial team, will be put forward for the final round of the EISA Maestro Photo Contest 2020, alongside other winners chosen by photography magazines around Europe.
 You'll also win a year-long subscription to Amateur Photographer magazine.

-The first, second and third-prize winners will be published in Amateur Photographer in a June or July issue.
+The first, second and third-prize winners will be published in a future issue of Amateur Photographer magazine.

-FINAL ROUND The winning entries from each of the 16 participating EISA countries will be judged together at the Association’s General Meeting in June 2019.
-The final results of the International Maestro contest will be revealed at the EISA Awards Gala on September 6th 2019.
+FINAL ROUND The winning entries from each of the 16 participating EISA countries will be judged together at the Association’s General Meeting in summer 2020.
+The final results of the International Maestro contest will be revealed at the EISA Awards Gala.
 All three winners will be invited to Berlin at the official EISA Awards ceremony.

 1st prize: €1,500 and EISA Maestro Trophy 2nd prize: €1,000 and EISA Maestro Trophy 3rd prize: €750 and EISA Maestro Trophy